jonathan-s/django-sockpuppet/docs/troubleshooting.md

 ### Server-Side

 To get debug logging for Sockpuppet you need to make some modifications to `LOGGING` in `settings.py`.
-Below you can see an example logging configuration that enables debug level logging Sockpuppet.
+Below you can see an example logging configuration that enables debug-level logging Sockpuppet.

 ```python
 LOGGING = {